luchob/monitoring-poc/README.md

 # Welcome

-This project contains a small demo application which will serve as a a foundation for [my talk](https://jprime.io/agenda/76) at the [jPrime](https://jprime.io) conference in Sofia, May 2018.
+This project contains a small demo application which served as a a foundation for [my talk](https://jprime.io/agenda/76) at the [jPrime](https://jprime.io) conference in Sofia, May 2018.
 The topic of the lecture is _Monitoring applications with Prometheus, Grafana and Alert Manager_.

 ---
-**Current Status**: The project is under construction now, it will be finalized after mid May and abandoned on 1st of June.
-Any contributions and opinions are welcome.
+**Current Status**: The conference is over and the project is dead now.

 # Documentation